cloudmesh-community/book/chapters/clusters/kubernetes-526/readme-kube.md

     sudo raspi-config

-Or on the desktop by going to Menu -> Preferences -> Raspbery Pi Configuration
+Or on the desktop by going to Menu -> Preferences -> Raspberry Pi Configuration

 Or by modifying **/etc/hostname**